marwabentaleb/Warehouse-location/README.md

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ## Prerequisites
+To run the codes, you must install the CPLEX solver.
 ## Running the tests